portlandfiles/portlandfiles.github.io/EvictMatt-DigitallySigned.md

+---
+title: Termination of monthly Tenancy for Norman Matt Insley of [REDACTED], Portland, Oregon, [REDACTED]
+---

 Sunday, November 7, 2021

-# Termination of monthly Tenancy for Norman Matt Insley of [REDACTED], Portland, Oregon, [REDACTED]

 Posted at his door and mailed first class to residence address.
 Attempts to serve via Multnomah Country Civil Court will also be pursued as well as options approved by 90.150 (1-4) per the